MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 1. Create a file called `Bell.qs`.
 This file will contain your Q# code.

 1. Create a file called `host.py`.
-This file will contain your python host code.
+This file will contain your Python host code.

 #### [C# Command Line](#tab/tabid-csharp)